ToshioCP/Gobject-tutorial/gfm/sec9.md

 The next member is a pointer `arg_error` to the default signal handler of "arg-error" signal.
 This signal is emitted when an argument of the public functions isn't TComparable.
 The last member is a pointer to a method `cmp`.
-It is a virtual function and is expected to be overridden by a function in the class.
+It is a virtual function and is expected to be overridden by a function in the object which implements the interface.
 - 23-39: Public functions.

 C file `tcomparable.c` is as follows.